LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/RTSDK_DevContainer.md

 ![figure-4](images/04_reopen_in_container_2.png "Reopen in Container  menu 2")

 Next, the VS Code window (instance) will reload, pull (or clone) the image, and start building the dev container.
-Please note that if the image already a

 ![figure-5](images/05_pulling_container.png "Pull and Build dev container")